World-Simp-Friends/.github/profile/README.md

 ---

-We design, build, and maintain the software behind **World Simp & Friends** — from public-facing products like ticketing to the internal tools that support events, commerce, and team operations.
+We design, build, and maintain the software behind **World Simp & Friends** — from ticketing to the internal tools that support events, commerce, and team operations.

 As WS&F grows beyond its origins as a fandom community, we're building the technical foundation for new products, experiences, and original IP.